 Effects on Living Organisms

-It is one of the very few technologies that instead of generating electromagnetic pollution, it will dissipate (short circuit) them resulting in a less polluted environment.
+Being a passive circuit, similar to a TV antenna or a Sky dish, it only collects energy from the environment, eliminating a few components, that drive water up the capillaries.
+It “cleans” the airspace out rather than polluting it.
+It is one of the very few technologies that instead of generating electromagnetic pollution, it will dissipate (short circuit) them resulting in a slightly less polluted environment.

 Effects on Timber

 One of the questions we are frequently being asked by building- and conservation professionals is the safety of the dehydration system on timber.
 In other words, will it "over-dry" historic timber furniture, paneling or fixtures?

 The short answer to this is NO, the dehydration system can't "over-dry" timber.
 On the contrary, by reducing / normalizing the relative humidity (RH) of the internal environment, it will take timber out of the "danger zone" and make it less susceptible to rot.

 For professionals, here is a more technical answer to this question:

 When a tree is first felled, it is considered to be in the green state, and contains large amounts (up to 65%) of moisture.
 Moisture in wood takes two different forms :

 - Free water that is contained as liquid in the wood itself